not-baro/information_retrieval/readme.md

 # Write me project -  Information retrieval

-A comprehensive NLP pipeline for analyzing email and chat communications using various techniques including Named Entity Recognition, Topic Modeling, and Dialogue Analysis. -
+A comprehensive NLP pipeline for analyzing email and chat communications using various techniques.

 ## Setup